abhishekarya1/Hash-Define-myNotes/content/spring-boot/basics.md

 ```

 We can supply spring boot bean properties (like `server.port` or `spring.profiles.active`) without externalizing it from the properties file first, but custom properties created by us need to be specified in properties file first (see below section).

+{{% notice tip %}}
+A common pattern I've seen in production is to have a separate `config` module which contains all the properties files.
+We include this module as a dependency in the primary (`service`) module and delete the `application.properties` file from the primary module, and then Spring Boot uses the properties files from the `config` module automatically since they're on the classpath now.
+{{% /notice %}}

 ### Externalize Custom Properties
 ```txt